AndreaFavero71/CUBOTino_micro/README.md

 # Please leave a feedback if you build it
-I hope many of you will decide to build your own CUBOTino, and that you'll enjoy it as much much as I did. <br />
+I hope many of you will decide to build your own CUBOTino micro, and that you'll enjoy it as much much as I did. <br />
 I hope you will also post an "I Made it", on the Instructables site of this project (link above); <br />
 I can ensure you, seeing a new born CUBOTino makes me feel very well 🙂